meganwong117/meganwong117/README.md

 ### Hi there 👋

-- I'm Megan, a full-stack developer from Hong Kong 🤓
+- I'm Megan, a full-stack developer and product manager based in London but originally from Hong Kong 🤓

 <!--
 **meganwong117/meganwong117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.